 NAPC is a founding partner of the Faculty of Disaster Medicine India and Nepal, which rebuilds primary care in communities that have been affected by disasters.
 The faculty is the first of its kind in South Asia and, with input from NAPC leaders, has developed a comprehensive training programme on disaster medicine.

-The programme provides technical expertise through 16 dedicated modules including learning around field medicine, delivering essential primary care for displaced, telemedicine and establishing public health and prevention strategies.
+The programme provides technical expertise through 16 dedicated modules including field medicine, delivering essential primary care for displaced, telemedicine and establishing public health and prevention strategies.

 We offer bespoke support according to your needs and ways of working.
 Our aim is to coach your teams in all areas of our development cycle.
 Here are examples of how we can help you:

 - Building collaboration across the health and care system